60 National Organizations Sign Letter of Support Urging Congress to Extend and Expand CCBHC Demonstration before May 22 Expiration

 WASHINGTON, D.C.
 (February 18, 2020) – In the midst of a devastating national overdose and suicide crisis, Republican and Democratic voters have seen little progress in the last four years and, in response, strongly support increased federal funding to expand mental health and addiction treatment services.

-“Recent federal investments in expanding mental health and addiction treatment services, through the Certified Community Behavioral Health Clinic [CCBHC] demonstration program, may account for the perceived increase among some voters, but it is clear that a greater investment is needed if we are to turn the tide,” said Chuck Ingoglia, president and CEO of the National Council for Behavioral Health.
+“Recent federal investments in expanding mental health and addiction treatment services, through the Certified Community Behavioral Health Clinic [CCBHC] demonstration program, may account for the perceived increase among some voters, but it is clear that a greater investment is needed if we are to turn the tide,” said Chuck Ingoglia, president and CEO of the National Council for Mental Wellbeing.
 “Members of Congress should take note: both Republican and Democratic voters are clear and strong in their support of increased federal investment.”

 Additional highlights from the polling include: